gazally/indigo-messages/README.md

 ###Examples

 Once you have a device set up and receiving messages, it's easy to make a trigger that automatically replies.
 First, look at the device and copy its device ID.
 Then create a new trigger, set its type to "Device State Changed", select your device and below that change the fields to "Status", "Becomes Equal to" and "New".
 Then select the Actions tab and choose "Send Message using the Messages App" from the Messages Actions list.
 Choose the same device, and then open Edit Action Settings.
 In there type "Thanks for the message!
 Here's what you sent me: %%d:0000000:message%%" except replace the 0000000 with the numeric ID of the device.
 Press Save, and then at the bottom of the Edit Trigger dialog find Add New.
 Select "Mark current message as Read" from the Messages Actions list, choose the same device, and press OK.
 If the device state was already at New the trigger won't start automatically, because it is waiting for it to become New.
 But you can press Execute Actions Now in the bottom corner of Indigo's home window to get it started.

+### Issues

+The messages app has some bugs in the way it calls its Message Handler Applescript.
+I don't know of a way to fix either one of them without making things a lot more complicated.

+First, if Messages is the foreground App, it calls "active chat message received" instead of "on message received".
+But it calls it TWICE per message.
+It's easier to put Messages in the background than it is to deal with the duplicates, so I have left "active chat message received" unimplemented.

+Messages.app also doesn't call any of its handlers when the first message arrives from a contact it has never had a conversation with before.
+But it does on the second message.